newnightcoder/100daysofcode/R1D02/LOG DAY 2.md

 **next step:**
 - css menu/navbar
-- learn more git and go slowly cause i did a fxxxing wrong git push a few minutes ago..
+- learn more git and go slowly cause i did a fxxxing wrong git push a few minutes ago...
 - still extremeley motivated! i love this challenge and all the benefits of following the process (learn git and github, get to learn from other devs, feeling of progress etc). it is actually more of a perfect learning method than a challenge.

 *ps: i just did a git revert to cancel a wrong commit i did after writing this log a first time, earlier.